cristinae/docTransformer/README.md

 ```
 @InProceedings{espana-bonet-2023-multilingual,
     title = "Multilingual Coarse Political Stance Classification of Media.
-The Editorial Line of a ChatGPT and Bard Newspaper",
+The Editorial Line of a {C}hat{GPT} and {B}ard Newspaper",
     author = "Espa{\~n}a-Bonet, Cristina",
     editor = "Bouamor, Houda  and
       Pino, Juan  and